Works

 This work explores the now-distorted relationship between man and nature.

-Fear of what is larger and archaic has gradually led man to strive to control the elements in an attempt to master them.
-This mindless struggle has made him increasingly distrustful of nature, seen as a stepmother instead of feeling part of it.
+Fear of what is bigger and archaic has led man to attempt to dominate the elements.
+This mindless struggle has made him distrustful of nature, forgetting that he is part of it.
+This work illustrates how natural events, even in their extraordinary power or danger, are being exploited and distorted today.

-The metal vortex on the first layer of the work represents the whirlwind of information by which we are bombarded daily, which makes it impossible to distinguish real information from constructed information; in the various layers the same event is told through different points of view resulting in altered and distorted as in a distorting mirror.
+The metal vortex on the first layer of the work represents the whirlwind of information by which we are bombarded daily, making it impossible to distinguish real information from fabricated information; in subsequent layers, the same event is told through different points of view, modified and distorted as in a distorting mirror.
+The last layer is a wire mesh, which under the guise of defending us prevents us from rejoining the reality of the facts.

 Peep show – March 2023